MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab1_ExtendwithPowerPlatform.md

 	- Title: **Font Color = White**
 	- Title: **Text Size = 14 pt**

-4. Select the Data Card, displaying **Average Web Purchase ($)** that you've just created and copy and paste to add another data card onto the Canvas.
+4. Select the Data Card displaying **Average Web Purchase ($)** that you've just created and copy and paste to add another data card onto the Canvas.
 	- Update the title to **Average Store Purchases ($)**
 	- Change the fields to **AverageStorePurchaseValue**